What’s the point?

 Pumps locations: Drinking water is precious!
 This is why the map also shows the location and functional status of over 1.600 public pumps in Berlin.

 Further information: In addition, the platform contains a wealth of useful information on correct irrigation and tree population, as well as relevant links to recommendations from tree caring associations and loal municipalities.

 How can I participate?

 You can simply sign-up, water and register your irrigation online within the app.
 For the exchange with us and other interested people there is a public Gieß den Kiez Slack Channel in which the community (over 1000 engaged persons!) exchange knowledge, tips, pics and feedback towards the app.

 If you are interested in setting up your own Gieß den Kiez for your city, we recommend our How To on YouTube (German language only).
 It explains step by step how Gieß den Kiez is built and how you can adapt it:

 Edit: we are proud to share that Leipzig was the first city, that forked our code on GitHub and implemented their very own version called Leipzig Gießt.
+Since early summer 2023 the city of Mageburg joined our path with Magdeburg gießt.
 Checkout our GitHub Repository and its manifold Wiki to do the same.

 Public Money for Public Code 💚